Personal Injury Lawsuits

 - Wrongful death cases

 Personal injury claims often begin with an investigation into what happened, how the injury occurred, and who may be legally responsible.
 Records may be gathered, including medical records, accident reports, photographs, witness statements, employment records, insurance information, and repair or maintenance evidence.
-Some matters resolve through insurance claims or pre-suit negotiations, while others move into formal litigation.

 In many personal injury cases, the plaintiff generally must show that the defendant owed a duty of care, that the duty was breached, that the breach caused the injury, and that actual damages resulted.
 The exact legal standards can vary depending on the type of case and the law that applies.